How to Network and Mingle at Events

 Many people feel tongue-tied with the thought of starting a conversation.
 This usually comes from not knowing "how" to get a conversation started.
 Begin by introducing yourself and tell the person something about yourself that identifies a common thread.

-- Prepare an introduction that is clear, interesting and well-delivered.
+- Prepare and practice an introduction that is clear, interesting and well-delivered.
 What you say in your introduction depends on the kind of event but should be brief in nature.
-Here are some examples:
+Here are an example for at a networking event:

 "Hi, my name is Alex Smith and I'm a student at the College of Saint Benedict.
 I'm excited about this opportunity to learn more about opportunities in advertising in the St. Cloud area."